 John Winant, heartbroken, gave up and returned home a few months later.
 There he faced further disappointment.
 He had agreed to write a three-volume book about his war experiences, but didn’t like what he had written.
-He thought his career prospects were bleak.
+He viewed his career prospects as bleak.

 On Nov.
 27, 1947, the day his first book was published, John Winant climbed the stairs of his large white house on Pleasant Street.
 He went into his son’s bedroom, took out a revolver and shot himself.

-Sarah Churchill was devastated.
-She had spoken to him on the telephone shortly before his death and blamed herself for it.
+His death devastated Sarah Churchill.
+She had spoken to him on the telephone shortly before he killed himself and blamed herself for it.
 She said she brought nothing but unhappiness to the people she loved.
 Eventually she would fall in love and marry again, to the 23rd Baron Audley, and have a successful acting career.

-John Winant wanted to be buried on the grounds of St. Paul's, but because of his suicide he was buried at Blossom Hill Cemetery instead.
-In 1968, his casket was exhumed and he was moved to St. Paul’s.
-His epitaph was a quotation of his:
+John Winant wanted to be buried on the grounds of St. Paul’s, but because of his suicide he was buried at Blossom Hill Cemetery instead.
+In 1968, officials had his casket exhumed and moved to St. Paul’s.
+He had written his own epitaph:

 Doing the day’s work day by day, doing a little, adding a little, broadening our bases wanting not only for ourselves but for others also, a fairer chance for all people everywhere.
 Forever moving forward, always remembering that it is the things of the spirit that in the end prevail.
 That caring counts and that where there is no vision the people perish.
 That hope and faith count and that without charity, there can be nothing good.
 That having dared to live dangerously, and in believing in the inherent goodness of man, we can stride forward into the unknown with growing confidence.